Act of Depression: Background and recording

 Underoath formed on November 30, 1997 in Ocala, Florida by vocalist Dallas Taylor and guitarist Luke Morton.
 Morton was the one who came up with the band's name.
 The two would recruit guitarist Corey Steger, bassist Octavio Fernandez, and drummer Aaron Gillespie from Tampa.
 The members were all in high school at the time.

 After a year of touring throughout Florida, the band were signed to the Alabama-based label Takehold Records; around this time, Morton would leave the band.
 Underoath would record their debut album, Act of Depression, in March 1999.
 The album was produced by James Paul Wisner at Audiolab Studios in Tampa.
 Act of Depression would be released four months later on July 4.

 Musical content and style

 The style of this album has been described as metalcore, and more specifically "a brutal combination of first-wave metalcore, death metal and even spastic notes of grindcore."
-The songs in this album and Cries of the Past are longer than most of the band's songs afterwards, with "A Love So Pure" and the title track each going over 10 minutes.
+The songs featured on this album and Cries of the Past are notably longer in runtime than the lengths of songs found in the band's later library, with "A Love So Pure" and the title track each exceeding over 10 minutes.